 This is the principal focus for the Sikh pilgrims from India and all over the world.

-The entire top of the temple is made of pure gold, making it glowy and special.
+The entire top of the temple is made of pure gold, making it so glowy and special.
 It also has the world’s largest free kitchen which feeds 50,000 people on an average day.
-Someone told us that even some of the richest people come here to cook and serve food, considering it a way to wash their sins away.
+We were told that even some of the richest people come here to cook and serve food, considering it a way to wash their sins away.

 Everybody can enter the temple, regarding religion or country, but you have to cover your head with a scarf.
 In case you don’t have one, they provide at the entrance for free.

 Price: Free (donations are accepted, but not required)